open-policy-agent/gatekeeper/README.md

 ### policy language

-The `gatekeeper` uses OPA as the policy engine.
+`gatekeeper` uses OPA as the policy engine.
 OPA provides a high-level declarative language for authoring policies and simple APIs to answer policy queries.
 Policy rules are created as a rego files.

 ### package admission